The Patchwork Girl of Oz

-The Patchwork Girl of Oz by L. Frank Baum is a children's novel, the seventh in the Oz series.
+The Patchwork Girl of Oz is the seventh book in L. Frank Baum's Oz series.
 Characters include the Woozy, Ojo "the Unlucky", Unc Nunkie, Dr. Pipt, Scraps (the patchwork girl), and others.
-The book was first published on July 1, 1913, with illustrations by John R. Neill.
-In 1914, Baum adapted the book to film through his "Oz Film Manufacturing Company."
+The novel was first published on July 1, 1913, with illustrations by John R. Neill.
+In 1914, Baum adapted the book to film through his Oz Film Manufacturing Company.
+The book was followed by Tik-Tok of Oz (1914).

 In the previous Oz book, The Emerald City of Oz, magic was used to isolate Oz from all contact with the outside world.
 Baum did this to end the Oz series, but was forced to restart the series with this book due to financial hardship.
-In the prologue, he reconciles Oz's isolation with the appearance of a new Oz book by explaining that he contacted Dorothy in Oz via wireless telegraphy, and she obtained Ozma's permission to tell Baum this story.
+In the prologue, he reconciles Oz's isolation with the appearance of a new Oz book by explaining that he contacted Dorothy in Oz via a wireless telegraph, and she obtained Ozma's permission to tell Baum this story.

-The book was dedicated to Sumner Hamilton Britton, the young son of one of its publishers, Sumner Charles Britton of Reilly & Britton.